-If you wonder about questions like the following, you may be on a spiritual quest.
+*If you wonder about questions like the following, you may be on a soul quest.

 “How do I find my way to a faith that works?”

-“What can I do to bring healing to the world?”
+“How will I bring healing and creativity to the world?”

 Though your destination is not yet clear, you can trust the promise of this opening;